Parmin/training/README.md

 Test-Driving Built Materials
 ----------------------------

-Download the [instructor package](https://s3.amazonaws.com/edu-static.mongodb.com/training/instructor-package.tar.gz).
+Download the [instructor package](https://s3.amazonaws.com/edu-static.mongodb.com/training/instructor-package.tar.gz) (last built 3 September 2014).
 This package contains the instructor guide and presentation slides.

 Extract the files in the tarball and open the contents.html file in a web browser.